ttopper/CPSC129/docs/09.1_Median/01_Introduction.md

 in the set, since then there may not be a middle value, e.g. [32, 19, 84, 56] sorted is [19, 32, 56, 84] and there is no middle value.
-Conventional practice is to take the mean (average) of the two values on either side of the middle”, i.e. in this case we say the median is (32 + 56)/2 = 44, even though 44 isn’t even a value in the set.
+Conventional practice is to take the mean (average) of the two values on either side of the “middle”, i.e. in this case we say the median is (32 + 56)/2 = 44, even though 44 isn’t even a value in the set.
 Note that sets with an even number of values may have a median value that does occur in the set when it contains duplicate values, e.g. [42, 19,